Documentation Index

 Deviations from MCP Streamable HTTP

-Acp-Connection-IdandAcp-Session-Id.
-The server MUST only deliver events belonging to that session.
-There is no connection-scoped GET stream.
-MCP has no equivalent concept. - WebSocket extension: MCP doesn’t define WebSocket.
+Acp-Connection-Id(for connection identity) andAcp-Session-Id(for session identity on POST requests and on the session-scoped GET stream).
+MCP only usesMcp-Session-Id.
+This allows ACP to distinguish connection-level state from session-level operations while supporting multiple concurrent sessions on one connection. - WebSocket extension: MCP doesn’t define WebSocket.
 ACP adds it as a required client capability.
 Clients MUST support WebSocket, and servers MAY choose to only support WebSocket connections.

 - Cookie support required: Clients MUST handle cookies on HTTP transports for the duration of the connection, enabling sticky sessions and per-connection server state.